aspose-email/Aspose.Email-API-Reference-Tutorials/content/english/net/email-conversion-and-export/converting-email-to-mht-with-timezone-in-csharp/_index.md

 ### Where can I find further documentation and updates about Aspose.Email for .NET?

-You can refer to the official documentation for comprehensive information and updates: [Aspose.Email for .NET Documentation](https://reference.aspose.com/email/net/)
+You can refer to the documentation for comprehensive information and updates: [Aspose.Email for .NET API Reference](https://reference.aspose.com/email/net/)

 ### How can I download the latest version of Aspose.Email for .NET?

-You can download the latest version from the official releases page: [Download Aspose.Email for .NET](https://releases.aspose.com/email/net/)
+You can download the latest version from the releases page: [Download Aspose.Email for .NET](https://releases.aspose.com/email/net/)